yandthj/HPC/docs/Documentation/Systems/Gila/index.md

 *TODO: Update information about the allocations (include aurorahpc allocation info)*

 ## Accessing Gila
-Access to Gila requires an NLR HPC account and permission to join an existing allocation.
+All NLR employees with an HPC account automatically have access to Gila.
 Please see the [System Access](https://www.nrel.gov/hpc/system-access.html) page for more information on accounts and allocations.

 #### For NLR Employees:
 To access Gila, log into the NLR network and connect via ssh: